alinnman/celestial-navigation/maths/sphere-proof.1.md

 ## Introduction

 Celestial navigation provides both practical positioning methods and fundamental geometric proof of Earth's spherical nature.
-This document presents both the theoretical proof that Earth must be spherical based on observational data, and the practical vector-algebraic algorithm used in modern celestial navigation software.
+This document presents both the theoretical proof that Earth must be spherical based on observational data, and the practical vector-algebraic algorithm which can be used in modern celestial navigation software (such as [this toolkit](../README.md)).

 ## Part I: Theoretical Proof of Earth's Sphericity